sweattep/modern_quotes/README.md

 >Besides learning propositional logic, I could've skipped college and went straight to building a better 21 blackjack

 >I grew the company size too quickly.
 I apologize for that

+>If you have a need for an IOC framework, it may be an indicator that your service is too big

 >The past stuff was so poorly documented that it was essentially useless to anyone that hadn't dug through the code themselves to figure out what was actually there.